 We expect all employees to come to work with a neat, well-groomed appearance and workplace appropriate clothing.
 Dress requirements may vary by department; however, certain rules apply across the board to all employees.
 All clothes should be clean and neat in appearance.
+Footwear such as flip flops or other beach type sandals is not acceptable.
 Jeans, tight-fitting clothing, tank tops, bare midriff (half) shirts, shirts with bare backs, and short skirts or dresses are not considered workplace appropriate clothing.
 Exceptions to the business attire policy may be made for inclement weather.